-A law practice may withdraw trust money from a law practice trust account, by way of Electronic Funds Transfer (EFT) if authorised by the Queensland Law Society (Law Society) in accordance with Section 250(1)(b) of the Legal Profession Act 2007 (Qld) (Act).
+A law practice may withdraw trust money from a law practice trust account, by way of Electronic Funds Transfer (EFT) if authorised by the Queensland Law Society (QLS) in accordance with s250(1)(b) of the Legal Profession Act 2007 (Qld) (Act).

-The same rules apply for the withdrawal of money from a controlled money account (section 252 of the Act).
+The same rules apply for the withdrawal of money from a controlled money account (s252 of the Act).

-Section 38 of the Legal Profession Regulation 2017 (Qld) prescribes who may effect an electronic transfer, and the particulars that must be kept when payment is made by EFT.
+Section 38 of the Legal Profession Regulation 2017 (Qld) (Regulation) prescribes who may effect an EFT, and the particulars that must be kept when payment is made by EFT.